-This short guide and FAQ was designed to answer all of these questions and more.
+This short guide and FAQ were designed to answer all of these questions and more.
 Learn everything you can about the Deuce now and save time when you finally arrive in “Sin City”.

 What Exactly Is The Deuce On The Vegas Strip?

 Unlike most big cities, taxi cabs in Las Vegas aren’t allowed to pick up passengers off the street, leaving you stranded with the clock ticking as you waste your time booking the cab and waiting for it to arrive.

 The Deuce On The Vegas Strip (Deuce for short) is a 24hr bus service that covers the entire length of the Las Vegas Strip several times per day.
 It’s designed to be a cost-effective and quick way for both locals and visitors to get around the city.

 The Deuce is run by the RTC (Regional Transportation Commission) and is one of the cheapest and most popular ways to go sightseeing along the world-famous Strip.

 The Deuce operates 24 hours per day, 7 days per week, and covers almost the entire length of the Las Vegas Strip.
 There are buses traveling both northbound and southbound, starting just beyond the “Welcome To Las Vegas” sign and finishing at the Government buildings at the North of the City.

 The Deuce stops frequently at the most prominent tourist attractions and points of interest on the Strip including Mandalay Bay, The Bellagio, Stratosphere, and the Fremont Street Experience just to name a few.

 For a full list of the stops that The Deuce takes and for an overview of the attractions that can be visited using its services, check out the official RTC routes map.